Facely1er/ERMITS-SocialCaution/README.md

 - **Privacy Settings Scanner**: Educational analysis of website privacy configurations (uses simulated data for demonstration)
 - **Data Broker Removal**: Guidance and tracking for data broker opt-out requests (educational tool)

+**⚠️ Important Note**: Some privacy tools use simulated or educational data for demonstration purposes.
+These tools are designed for privacy education and awareness, not for real-time monitoring or active protection services.

 ### User Experience
 - **Multi-language Support**: English, Spanish, and French
 - **Responsive Design**: Works on desktop, tablet, and mobile devices